zidarsk8/ggrc-core/docs/source/frontend/overview.rst

 views defined and rendered on the server.
 The templates and views provide a scaffolding for the UI.
-Rendering those elements invokes JavaScript code which bootstraps the majority of the client-side of GGRC which is constructed from CanJS Controls, Components and Mustache templates.
+Rendering those elements invokes JavaScript code which bootstraps the majority of the client-side of GGRC which is constructed from CanJS Controls, Components and templates.

 Once the Controls are rendered, they take control of generating the remainder of the UI and attaching all relevant logic and user